 For a calibration and validation of the cloud optical thickness and cloud albedo retrieval, field campaigns including aircraft observations as well as further radiative transfer calculations are requested.

 Simultaneous measurements of the size distribution of cloud droplets, their vertical profile within clouds and radiance measurements above clouds as performed, e.g. during the CLOUDYCOLUMN campaign as a part of the second Aerosol Characterisation Experiment ACE 2 (Raes, 1997), provide more insight in cloud-radiation-processes and validation opportunities.

-Figure 6 shows the cloud optical thickness retrieved from measurements of the upward directed radiance at 753.75nm with the airborne spectrometer OVID (Schüller and Fischer, 1997).
+Figure 8 shows the retrieved cloud optical thickness from measurements of the upward directed radiance at 753.75nm with the airborne spectrometer OVID (Schüller and Fischer, 1997).
 The MERIS algorithm as described in this documents has been applied to the measurements and the results agree well with the cloud optical thicknesses, calculated from the vertical distribution of droplet concentration, droplet size and liquid water content measured with in situ instruments (Brenguier et al., 1999).

-A validation of the radiative transfer MOMO has been carried out with measurements (Fischer et al., 1991) as well as with other radiative transfer simulations for which good agreements are found (Heinemann and Gentili, 1995; Fell and Fischer, 1995; Santer et al, 2005).
+A validation of the MOMO model has been carried out with measurements (Fischer et al., 1991) as well as with other radiative transfer simulations for which good agreements are found (Heinemann and Gentili, 1995; Fell and Fischer, 1995).

-Figure 6: Comparison of the remotely sensed optical thickness with OVID data (solid lines) with the estimations from in-situ measurements (thick segments) for one leg ACE 2 mission at 26th July 1997 (Brenguier et al., 1999).
+Figure 8: Comparison of the remotely sensed optical thickness with OVID data (solid lines) with the estimations from in-situ measurements (thick segments) for one leg ACE 2 mission at 26th July 1997 (Brenguier et al., 1999)